briansimiyuj/doctor-appointment-app/README.md

   9. When `activeTab` is "documents", reuse TabContent component as a container and pass the `tabID` prop as "documents"
     a.
 Reuse DocumentsTab component for the doctor profile UI, wrap it with `DocumentsTabProvider`

+  10. When `activeTab` is "appointments", reuse TabContent component as a container and pass the `tabID` prop as "appointments"
+    a.
+Reuse AppointmentsTab component for the doctor profile UI

 ### Live Chat Context

 LiveChatContext is a context that provides messages and input state to the LiveChat component